-This program gives high school students the chance to connect with local and international changemakers and discuss some of the biggest issues plaguing the world today.
-With a unique itinerary of diplomacy simulations, guest speakers, and supporting cultural enrichment activities, this program is perfect for students looking to increase their cultural understanding and global acumen while building their resumes.
-Open to high school students aged 14 – 18, this program gives students valuable skills including negotiation, global awareness, and an understanding of diplomatic processes.
+The Global Leadership Youth Program (GLYP) gives middle school and high school students the chance to connect with local and international changemakers to discuss some of the biggest issues plaguing the world today.
+With a unique itinerary of diplomacy simulations, guest speakers, group projects, and cultural enrichment activities, this program is perfect for students looking to increase their cultural understanding and global acumen while building their resumes.
+We have modules open to middle school (entering grades 6-8) and high school students (entering grates 9-12).
+GLYP offers students valuable skills including negotiation, global awareness, and an understanding of diplomatic processes.

-The workshop series involves high school students in San Diego and around the world in a range of simulations, games, and strategies to improve their negotiation skills and cross-cultural understanding.
+Our Negotiation Skills Workshops offer high school students in San Diego and around the world a range of simulations, games, and strategies to improve their negotiation skills and cross-cultural understanding.
 The program is a partnership with PATHWAYS and La Jolla Country Day School and is geared towards all high school students interested in learning how to approach personal and professional conflicts in diverse and creative ways.
-We are currently planning the workshops for the 2021-2022 academic year.
 Learn about our last workshop held in February 2020 here.
 For more information, please contact Lulu Bonning at email@example.com.

-Every year the SDDC invites students to participate in a half-day Diplomacy Simulation with other partner schools.
+Diplomacy Simulation Summits invite San Diego area students to participate in a half-day diplomacy simulation with other partner schools.
 This gives students a first-hand understanding of the complexity of diplomacy and the skills necessary to succeed in the field.
-For more information, please click here.
+For more information, click here.